Temporal-Difference estimation of dynamic discrete choice models: Temporal-difference estimation

 Suppose that the underlying states and actions are discrete, and that our algorithm uses basis functions comprised of the set of all discrete elements of $x,a$.
-Then the resulting estimate of $h(a,x)$ obtained from our algorithm is exactly the same as that obtained from the standard CCP estimators, if both the choice and transition probabilities were estimated using cell values.
-To see this, we note the following: First, the standard CCP estimators (see e.g \citealp{AguirregabiriaMira2010}), estimate $h(a,x)$ by solving the recursive equations
+Then, we show in Online Appendix \ref{subsec:Discrete-states} that the resulting estimate of $h(a,x)$ is exactly the same as that obtained from the standard CCP estimators, if both the choice and transition probabilities were estimated using cell values.

-where $\hat{f},\hat{P}$ are estimates of $f,P$ obtained as cell estimates.
-Second, by the results of \citet{TsitsiklisRoy1997}, it can be shown that when the functional approximation saturates all the states, the TD estimate from (\ref{eq:empirical TD fixed point}), denoted by $\hat{h}(x,a):=\phi(a,x)^{\intercal}\hat{\omega}$ satisfies the equation